Tar Babies: Biography

 The Tar Babies formed in the early 1980s.
 The original line up was Bucky Pope (guitar), Jeremy Davies (vocals), Robin Davies (bass), and Dan Bitney (drums).
 Jeremy Davies and Dan Bitney had previously played in the hardcore band Mecht Mensch (where Bitney played guitar and Davies played bass), while Bucky Pope and Robin Davies had been members of the Bloody Mattresses.
 This line up recorded 1983's "Face The Music" and 1985's "Respect Your Nightmares", both of which were released on their own Bone Air Records and were compiled from sessions produced by Butch Vig and Bob Mould.
 In 1987, the group recorded "Fried Milk", their first release for SST Records.
 By this time, Jeremy Davies had left the band and vocals were handled by Bucky, Dan and Robin.
 1988's "No Contest" and 1989's "Honey Bubble" showed an increasing funk influence and included Tony Jarvis on saxophone.
 Robin Davies left the group between the two albums and was replaced by Steve Lewis.
 The Tar Babies split after "Honey Bubble" but in 1992 Pope, Bitney, and Lewis regrouped with 2nd guitarist Bobby Vienneau released "Death Trip" on the German label Sonic Noise.
 They split for good afterwards.

-Robin Davies and Dan Bitney played in Chicago/Madison band Booty Froot in the 1990's with keyboardist Jeremy Jacobsen.
+Robin Davies and Dan Bitney played in Chicago/Madison band Booty Froot in the 1990s with keyboardist Jeremy Jacobsen.
 In the early 2000s, Bucky Pope and Robin Davies reunited under the moniker the Bar Tabbies.
 Dan Bitney has been a longtime member of Chicago's Tortoise.
 Bucky Pope also recorded and performed (circa 2014) in Negative Example, his current act is known as the Mothballs.